 We started our visit off with a Hendricks Dry Martini and the exceptional Montepulciano D’Abruzzo, a perfect choice for our main dish – a deliciously made Cavatelli al ragù de salsiccia di agnello.

 Gigio does great food combinations between flavor and quantity.
 You’ve got to try their pizza too, definitely the best I’ve tasted while on holiday.

 The bar has a large drinks menu with pros crafting fabulous, tasty, and artful garnished cocktails that add to the entire fine dining experience.

 The ambiance and stylish low-key decor creates a calm, romantic atmosphere to enjoy the artistically crafted varied menu.
 MamaGui offers the finest, charming and vibrant dining experience in Playa Sámara.

-MamaGui is open from 5 pm to 11 pm every day, and you can view their menu here.
+MamaGui is open from 5:45 pm to 10 pm every day.

 7. Gusto Beach Sámara – Best daytime beach club with amazing pizza